 We begin by seasonally adjusting the transition probabilities underlying the Markov transition matrix in Table 2, take quarterly averages, and then apply an HP filter with smoothing parameter 1600.
-Table 5 reports the standard deviations of the resulting series relative to HP-filtered GDP, as well as correlations with HP-filtered GDP.
-Notably, E-to-TL probabilities are volatile and countercyclical; TL-to-E and JL-to-E are of roughly equal volatility and both procyclical; and TL-to-JL flows are highly volatile and countercyclical.
+Table 6 reports the standard deviations of the resulting series relative to HP-filtered GDP, along with their correlations with HP-filtered GDP.
+Notably, E-to-TL probabilities are both volatile and countercyclical; TL-to-E and JL-to-E are of roughly equal volatility and both procyclical; and TL-to-JL flows are highly volatile and countercyclical.